-Clarifiers and screens are used to remove solids from liquids through gravity settling or a mechanical screening process.
-They are used to treat wastewater and purify drinking water.
+Clarifiers and screens remove solids from liquids through gravity settling or a mechanical screening process.
+They treat wastewater and purify drinking water by removing solids, chemicals, microbes, and other impurities.

 Conventional clarifiers are gravity sedimentation tanks (settlers) whose primary end product is a clarified liquid.
 They are available in rectangular and circular configurations.